Plan a Perfectly Romantic Honeymoon in Canada

 • Suzie is an avid traveller, and she’s both stayed in luxury over-the-water villas in the Maldives, and slept in the plastic tube of an indoor playground at an airport when he...

-Some travelers are drawn to a Canada honeymoon due to the natural beauty of Banff and Jasper national parks, while others love the culture, art, festivals and food of urban getaways like Vancouver and Montreal.
-Of course, if you're willing to travel further north to the Yukon or Northwest Territories, you'll find plenty of ways to explore the country's rich indigenous culture.
+Of course, if you're willing to travel further north to the Yukon or Northwest Territories, you'll find plenty of ways to explore the country's rich indigenous culture; there are so many places in Canada that couples will love.
 You can go on a luxury polar bear safari in Manitoba or take a sunset cruise past the Nova Scotia coastline.

 Montmorency Falls in autumn

-Aside from having just about every activity in the world at your fingertips (yes, Canada even has beaches), it's also easy to reach for newlyweds in the US.
+Aside from having just about every activity in the world at your fingertips (yes, Canada even has some pretty amazing beaches), it's also easy to reach for newlyweds in the US.
 Because it has so many international airports (and many of the most popular places to visit are in the southern part of the country), you should be able to find a direct flight from almost every airport in the US.

 You can easily drive to Canada, which may be better if you want to bring bigger items with you like mountain bikes, skis or your favorite fly-fishing gear.
 Add to that a friendly exchange rate compared to the US dollar, and you'll see why Canada is the second-most-popular country in the world for Americans to visit.